 Dr. Kirwan has served as president of The Ohio State University and the University of Maryland, College Park.
 He received his doctoral and master's degrees from Rutgers, The State University of New Jersey, and his bachelor's degree from the University of Kentucky, all in mathematics.

-Vice Chancellor for Academic Affairs, University System of Maryland, Office of Academic Affairs
+Vice Chancellor for Academic and Student Affairs, University System of Maryland, Office of Academic Affairs

 Joann Boughman, a geneticist with more than 30 years of teaching and administrative experience in higher education, has served as senior vice chancellor for academic affairs at the University System of Maryland (USM) since September 2012.
 Boughman had been executive vice president of the American Society of Human Genetics (ASHG), where she was both the chief executive officer and chief policy officer.
 Before joining ASHG, she was vice president for academic affairs, vice president for research and dean of the graduate school at UMB (1995-2001), with leadership responsibilities for the graduate school, research and technology development, student affairs, faculty affairs, academic computing, and other functions.
 Boughman served on the Maryland Higher Education Commission from 2001-2012, chaired its education policy committee since 2009, and served as its vice chair from 2010.
 She is a member of the Maryland Governor's P-20 Council and his Task Force on Complete College America.
 Boughman has a Ph.D. in medical genetics and a bachelor's degree in medical technology, both from Indiana University.
 She is a board-certified medical geneticist with more than 70 published peer-reviewed research articles and 18 book chapters.